-For Board examinations, the mentoring surveyor must complete the project certification form, certifying that the project was carried out under their mentorship and that the candidate is suitably prepared and competent to sit the relevant examination.
+A mentoring surveyor may arrange for another registered surveyor or surveyors to supervise the candidate in a specific exam subject area, to provide additional knowledge and expertise to the candidate.
+In this circumstance, it remains the obligation of the mentoring surveyor to complete the project certification form, certifying that the project was carried out under their mentorship and that the candidate is suitably prepared and competent to sit the relevant examination.
+The project certification responsibility does not pass to the assisting supervising surveyor/s.